-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on the public or anyone looking.
+So, that looks like, Commissioner Fors, that's Sections 1 and 2, and

 Vice Mayor Lago: I have no issues with that.
 I'll second that.